Elshaden/popup-card/README.md

 In your Main Dashboard file you can use the PopupCard

 Or in any Nova Resource file you can use the PopupCard

+The name(<is your Popup Name  >) when you created it

+You can specify for each page or resource what Popup To show

 ```php
 use Elshaden\PopupCard\PopupCard;